 Stone Age

-The Stone Age is part of the three-age system (Stone Age, Bronze Age, Iron Age) that categorizes prehistoric societies by the primary material used to forge tools, and thus, their sophistication.
-The Stone Age is the earliest and longest period of human prehistory, defined by the use of stone tools.
-Its timeframe varies significantly across the globe, with some regions transitioning to metal use earlier than others.
-Generally, it began around 3 million years ago with the first known stone tool and lasted until approximately 3300 BCE in some regions.
+The Stone Age is part of the three-age system used to classify prehistoric societies (Stone Age, Bronze Age, Iron Age).
+It almost goes without saying, but they are categorized by the main material used to forge tools, which is indicative of their sophistication.
+The Stone Age is the earliest and longest period of human prehistory.
+Its timeframe varies widely across the globe, with some regions transitioning to the use of metal earlier than others.
+Generally, it began around 3 million years ago with the first known stone tool and lasted until approximately 3300 BCE.

 « Back to Glossary Index